chadrem/workers/README.md

 Care will have to taken regarding global data and the thread safety of data structures:

     Workers.map([1, 2, 3, 4]) { |i| i * i }

-### Timers

-Timers provide a means of delayed task execution and a way to signal workers to do future work:

-    # Create a one shot timer.
-    timer = Workers::Timer.new(5) do
-      puts 'Hello world'
-    end

-    # Create a periodic timer.
-    timer = Workers::PeriodicTimer.new(5) do
-      puts 'Hello world many times'
-    end

-The timer callbacks will execute using a Workers::Pool in case they contain blocking operations.

 ## Contributing